 Brant Studio Tour

-The Brant Studio Tour will highlight the talents of 15 different artists and artisans including painters, sculptors, photographers, fibre artists and more.
-From traditional to contemporary, classical to quirky, visitors will have the opportunity to enjoy a wide range of works-in-progress as well as finished art on display.
-The tour route will take visitors through the scenic Brant County countryside to galleries in Brantford, Paris and St. George.
+The early October Brant Studio Tour highlights the talents of over a dozen different artists and artisans including painters, sculptors, photographers, fibre artists and more.
+From traditional to contemporary, classical to quirky, visitors have the opportunity to enjoy a wide range of works-in-progress as well as finished art on display.
+The tour route takes visitors through the scenic Brant County countryside to galleries in Brantford, Paris and St. George.
 Download the Brant Studio Tour brochure.

 While you’re in the area, stop by the historic Glenhyrst Art Gallery and take in the current exhibition showcasing the work of local artists Arlene Laskey and Daniel Cairo.
 There’s also a fascinating exhibit at the Woodland Cultural Centre’s Art Gallery.
 Tyonatyerenhtòn:ne – They Were The First reflects on Onkwehon:we matrilineal society, while presenting the impact and contributions Onkwehon:we women have had from Mohawks of the Bay of Quinte, Six Nations of the Grand River and Wahta Mohawks.